Abortion - Northern Ireland & Alabama

-I am relaxed about cannabis use for medicinal purposes and I was happy to support a colleague's recent application for a debate on 'Medical Cannabis on Prescription'.
+I am relaxed about cannabis use for medicinal purposes and I was pleased to support a colleague's recent application for a debate on 'Medical Cannabis on Prescription'.

 Whilst there is scientific evidence to support the assessment that cannabis is a drug which can in certain cases harm people's mental and physical health, recent cases have shown the need to look more closely at the use of cannabis-based medicine in the healthcare sector in the UK.
 This is why the Government decided it was appropriate to review the scheduling of cannabis.

 It is crucial that this country keeps in step with the latest scientific evidence, so that patients and their families have access to the most appropriate course of medical treatment.
-My Ministerial colleagues have also been clear that given the nature of the medicine, it should only be prescribed be specialist doctors and on a case-by-case basis.
-I believe these strict controls are necessary to develop clinical expertise and an evidence base for this treatment's effectiveness, and the decision as to whether to prescribe an individual with medicinal cannabis is therefore not a political or financial decision but one made by a medical expert who will have considered whether it is the most effective treatment based on an individual's particular condition.
+My Ministerial colleagues have also been clear that, given the nature of the medicine, it should only be prescribed by specialist doctors and on a case-by-case basis.
+I believe these strict controls are necessary to develop clinical expertise and an evidence base for this treatment's effectiveness, and whether to prescribe an individual with medicinal cannabis should therefore not be a political or a financial decision but one made by a medical expert who will have considered whether it is the most effective treatment based on an individual's particular condition.